Those That Walk Among Us

 “We must find some of our own who have not retreated to our world below.

-We must gather more to fulfill our mission of destroying the Guardians back in Jackson so Moesh will let
+We must gather more to fulfill our mission of destroying the Guardians back in Jackson

 This made Walter smile.
 He was desperate to see the underground world of